PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 10. Vacancies (Replacement of Arbitrator)

-11. Oath and Impartiality of Arbitrator; Conflicts Avoidance Form
+11. Verification of Impartiality of Arbitrator; Conflicts Avoidance Form

 12. Arbitrator Challenge Procedure